Melbourne Grammar School: Theatre

-Melbourne Grammar has a strong theatre department, especially within the Senior Campus, which produces four plays each school year.
+Melbourne Grammar has a strong theatre department, especially within the Senior Campus, which produces three plays each school year.
 In Term One, the Quad Play, most commonly a Shakespeare play, but on occasion from other notable playwrights, is performed within the school's Quadrangle, and is open to students in Years 10 to 12.
-In 2014, the Quad Play celebrated its 40th anniversary with Antony and Cleopatra, celebrating a notable history of productions including The Crucible, Twelfth Night and Much Ado About Nothing.
+In 2024, the Quad Play celebrated its 50th anniversary with Julius Caesar, celebrating a notable history of productions including The Crucible, Twelfth Night and Much Ado About Nothing.

 The school play, performed in August, is often the centrepiece of the year's theatrical calendar.
 These take place in the Memorial Hall, which was refurbished in the early 2000s.
 Staging and sets are constructed jointly by staff and students, often both current and former.
 These productions alternate between musicals and plays.
 Notable productions in recent history have included Tim Winton's Cloudstreet, Gilbert and Sullivan's The Pirates of Penzance, Lerner and Loewe's "My Fair Lady", Oscar Wilde's An Ideal Husband, and Leonard Bernstein's West Side Story.
 In 2014, Melbourne Grammar School performed Peter Shaffer's Amadeus and One Man, Two Guvnors was presented in 2019.
+The post-COVID era of Melbourne Grammar School drama productions was rejuvenated in 2022 with Romeo and Juliet as the quad play and famed musical Guys and Dolls.

 The final performance for the year is the Spring Production, which is open to students in Years 9 and 10.
 These plays take place in late Term Four, off-campus to leave the Memorial Hall free for VCE exams.
 These productions in recent years have provided modern updates to classic stories, including Lord of the Flies, Animal Farm and Sweeney Todd, as well as performing modern plays such as Nick Enright's Spurboard.
-In 2013 Eugène Ionesco's Rhinoceros was performed.
+In 2013 Eugène Ionesco's Rhinoceros was performed, and more recently a interpretation of Animal Farm directed by Jasper Harrington with notable actors such as Roma Blanche, Jeremy "Jezza" Trindade, Jack de Korte, Angus Hibbins, and Blake Bull.

-All of these plays are performed by the students of Melbourne Grammar in conjunction with students from the sister school, Melbourne Girls Grammar School, whose campus is located nearby.
+All of these plays are performed by the students of Melbourne Grammar in conjunction with students from the sister school, Melbourne Girls Grammar School, whose campus is located nearby on Anderson street.

 Wadhurst, Melbourne Grammar's middle school, also partakes in an annual production.
 This is performed either on the Wadhurst Deck or in the Wadhurst Hall.
 These productions usually take the form of a classic children's tale such as Pinocchio or A Christmas Carol.
 In 2008, to celebrate the school's sesquicentenary, the play Glimpses of the Generations was performed featuring 150 years of the school's history.
 In 2013, the Wadhurst Production took the form of a film, featuring a Melbourne Grammar twist on Alice in Wonderland, produced by students.